gagin/gar_tool/README.md

 - rewrite your prompt with sota models
 - boolean: 1, yes or true - tell the model notation to use
 - universal value for not found - tell the model notation to use
-- locked: not even on edit, even on order change
 - Ask the model to do things rather than avoid things (instead of don't hallucinate, say ground answers in the document provided and ignore coincidences with real world)
 - advisable to have single-doc directory in default config.yaml, and provide full directory via --data_folder to avoid costs on mistakenly triggered runs
 - version_update, pre-commit and install_hooks - don't worry about it unless you change the script and want to have auto-increments to version
 - In our approach is document is fed to LLM independently, thus ignoring information that is in commonality between files.
 For a human eyes, extracting fields from several files will result in next ones being processed faster and with better quality.
 It unclear though how to technically achieve a similar effect with a model.
 Idea: after each call, do another call with full response csv (current run or length-limited total) and ask model either to normalise, or to provide a feedback on the last addition if needed - and if there is a feedback, rerun extraction model with this comment.
 Sounds as a fun agentic trick, worthy to implement just for kicks.
 Even though it doesn't fully solve the original problem.
 Another agentic trick - first feeds several documents at once to a strong model with our prompt and ask for prompt improvements based on similarity of these documents, and use the improved one.
+- explain that run_tag defailts to config file name, and how it can be used for model name and other parameters

 ### Technical
 - is required:false used, does it even make sense?
-- should run_tag default to config file name? - yes, and mention in document, that it can also be used, for example, for model names, if these are compared
 - do i want to keep folder name? additional field without folder name?
 - implement multi-run with N of M?
-- investigate Error processing chunk: Invalid \escape:
+- investigate Error processing chunk: Invalid \escape: (happened when original doc had several backslashes as a placeholder, and then model was returning it and did not escape properly)
 - --structured_output=true/false/test with test is default
 - Make a temp table where script instances will register which piece they picked up for processing - this way it'll be much less likely to pick same piece multiple times, as it happens now when between random pick and record there's LLM response wait time